Semiclassical limit of Liouville Field Theory: Abstract

 \section{Abstract}

 Liouville Field Theory (LFT for short) is a two dimensional model of random surfaces, which is for instance involved in $2d$ string theory or in the description of the fluctuations of metrics in $2d$ Liouville quantum gravity.
-This is a probabilistic model that consists in weighting the classical shifted Free Field action with an interaction term involving a cosmological constant $\mu$ and what physicist call a background tachyon.
-This tachyon field is nothing but a Gaussian multiplicative chaos, formally the exponential of the Free Field times a constant $\gamma$, called the Liouville conformal factor.
-In this paper, we explain how to rigorously construct such a theory on the disk and review some of its intriguing properties, like the Knizhnik-Polyakov-Zhamolodchikov formulae.
-The main input of our work is the study of the semiclassical limit of the theory.
-More precisely, when sending the Liouville conformal factor $\gamma$ to $0$ while keeping the quantity $\Lambda=\mu\gamma^2$ fixed, the so-called semiclassical limit regime, we derive exact formulas for the Laplace transform of the Liouville field.
-As a consequence, we prove that the Liouville field concentrates on the solution of the classical Liouville equation (involved in the uniformization theorem of surfaces) with prescribed negative (Ricci) scalar curvature $8\pi^2\Lambda$: we illustrate this statement by proving convergence in probability and by characterizing the leading fluctuations, which are Gaussian and massive.
-Though considered as an ansatz in the whole physics literature (see for instance \cite{DistKa,nakayama,witten,teschner}), it seems that it is the first rigorous probabilistic derivation of the semiclassical limit of LFT.
-To complete this picture, we prove that this description of LFT as an hyperbolic geometry is rather sharp by establishing a large deviation principle with an explicit non trivial good rate function with a unique minimum located on the solution of the Liouville equation with curvature $8\pi^2\Lambda$.

-Then we also we derive exact formulas for the Laplace transform of the Liouville field when we further weight the Liouville action with heavy matter operators.
+This is a probabilistic model that consists in weighting the classical Free Field action with an interaction term given by the exponential of a Gaussian multiplicative chaos.
+The main input of our work is the study of the semiclassical limit of the theory, which is a prescribed asymptotic regime of LFT of interest in physics literature (see \cite{witten} and references therein).
+We derive exact formulas for the Laplace transform of the Liouville field in the case of flat metric on the unit disk with Dirichlet boundary conditions.
+As a consequence, we prove that the Liouville field concentrates on the solution of the classical Liouville equation with explicit negative scalar curvature.
+We also characterize the leading fluctuations, which are Gaussian and massive, and establish a large deviation principle.
+Though considered as an ansatz in the whole physics literature, it seems that it is the first rigorous probabilistic derivation of the semiclassical limit of LFT.
+On the other hand, we carry out the same analysis when we further weight the Liouville action with heavy matter operators.
 This procedure appears when computing the $n$-points correlation functions of LFT.
-This time, we show that the Liouville metric concentrates on metrics with prescribed negative curvature $8\pi^2\Lambda$ and conical singularities at the places of insertion.
-These metrics are obtained by solving the classical Liouville equation with additional sources.
-In this case, we also establish the convergence in probability, the characterization of fluctuations and a large deviation principle.